SM 25x225 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in modern technologies – are used in hard drives, electric motors, medical devices and other highly developed apparatuses.
+- Wide application in advanced technologically fields – find application in hard drives, electric motors, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: